ooni/spec/nettests/ts-030-torsf.md

 all cases_.

-To figure out whether `tor` had enough cached information to perform an in-theory-fastest bootstrap, you should look into the sequence of bootstrap events.
+To figure out whether `tor` had enough cached information to perform an in-theory-faster bootstrap, you should look into the sequence of bootstrap events.
 The following bootstrap (which, by the way, too 316 seconds to complete) did not require `tor` to fetch _additional_ information because its datadir already contained a fresh cache: